 5. Getting new loans before the deal is closed

 You are pre-approved for the mortgage.
 You found the house you wanted.
 The contract is signed and is completing in 30 days.
 Don’t celebrate by financing another big purchase.

 Lenders pull credit reports before the closing to make sure the borrower’s financial situation has not changed since the loan was approved.
 Any new loans on your credit report can jeopardize the closing.

 Buyers, especially first-timers, often learn this lesson the hard way.

 “They sign the contract and they want to go buy new furniture for the house or a new car,” Anderson says.
-“I remember one case where, just before closing, the buyer drove to the office and said, ‘Look at my brand-new car.’
-I told them, ‘You’d better go back to that dealership.'”
+“I remember one case where, just before completing, the buyer drove to the office and said, ‘Look at my brand-new car.’
+I told them, ‘You’d better go back to that dealership.’”

 Luckily, the dealership agreed to wait a couple of days to report the loan to the credit bureaus, he says.
 Otherwise, it could have killed the deal.

 - Mortgage Rate Trend Index: Mar.
 8, 2017

 - Mortgage rates are on the rise; now is the time to lock your rate